 The Gallery at Villageworks, West Acton

 Many Fugitive Productions’ events take place in The Gallery at Villageworks.
 Located 20 miles west of Boston and Cambridge in West Acton Village, Villageworks is a growing community of independent retail, dining, wellness, learning, nonprofit, and professional businesses.
 It is organized around public lawns and courtyards, shared meeting spaces, and The Gallery, an intimate solar-powered event venue.
 It is served by on-street, off-street, and covered garage parking (view parking map) and has ADA elevator access.
 There’s plenty of bike parking for those who prefer to pedal.
 In the words of its creator and master planner, Villageworks “is a place to generate ideas, relationships, and energy!”
 True West Brewery and Acton Coffeehouse are both located in the building.
 True West provides the bar to many of our events.
-And Acton Coffeehouse provide beverages and snacks for our Fugitive Stories events.
+Acton Coffeehouse provide beverages and snacks for our Fugitive Stories events.
 Or stop by West Side Creamery, just a few doors down, for some scrumptious homemade ice cream and bring it on up.

 Kickstand Café, Arlington